 From there, I rolled myself home to digest all the food and culture I had consumed.
 It was hours of food, education, and fun and was, all in all, a perfect food adventure.
 The tour got me excited about further exploring the local food pockets of Southern California and I left feeing I had definitely found a sixth taste.
 Now all I have left to plan is how to make my next food outing as successful as this one was.

-Fine Print: I’m all about transparency so just to make things clear, this is not a sponsored post but Six Taste invited me to attend a media day and I enjoyed it so much I wanted to share it with you.
+This is not a sponsored post but Six Taste invited me to attend a media day and I enjoyed it so much I wanted to share it with you.
+Even so, all opinions are my own.